ratwolfzero/NIM/README.md

 ### **Why This Works**

 By ensuring the new Nim-sum is zero, you force your opponent into a position where they **cannot** make a move that results in a Nim-sum of zero again.

+## Beyond Nim: How Grundy Numbers (Nimbers) Solve Impartial Games

+While Nim itself is a classic and elegant game, the concept of Grundy numbers (also known as nimbers) extends far beyond it.
+These numbers provide a universal way to analyze and solve a wide range of impartial games—games where the available moves depend only on the state of the game, not on whose turn it is.
+By translating complex game positions into equivalent Nim heaps using Grundy numbers, we unlock a powerful and general winning strategy.

+The winning strategy in Nim is based on these Grundy numbers.
+In Nim, the Grundy number for a heap is simply its size.
+In other impartial games, a position's Grundy number is found by taking the Mex (Minimum Excluded value) of the set of Grundy numbers of all possible next moves.
+This means it's the smallest non-negative integer not present in that set.
+This method allows us to reduce complex impartial games to Nim and apply the same winning strategy.